 Prepare: This step involves the work to turn a manuscript into a physical book, be it print, eBook or audiobook format.
 (Hint: Readers expect to be able to read a book in whatever format they want.
 Print and eBook formats are a given in 2018, with audiobooks rapidly increasing in popularity.)
 The work includes editing, cover design, page design, typesetting and proofreading.
 Illustrations are created.
 In the case of audiobooks, think more along the lines of packaging and recording.

 Publish: Bring the book to the public.
 Whereas offset printing was the usual route not so long ago, print-on-demand (POD) is the go-to publishing solution today for most authors.
 POD means books are printed only when ordered by buyers via an online retailer such as Amazon or by a physical bookstore or other retailer.
-There are three companies that do POD: CreateSpace and KDP (both are Amazon companies and thus the route we recommend to publishing to that retailer) and IngramSpark for the wider distribution to other online retailers, bookstores, libraries, and other wholesalers.
-While offset printing can be used to print books for the author’s own sales from their website or distribution via conferences and book fairs, books can be ordered as needed from the POD company.
+There are two companies that do POD: Kindle Direct Publishing (KDP: an Amazon company and thus the route we recommend to publishing to that retailer) and IngramSpark for wider distribution to other online retailers, bookstores, libraries, and other wholesalers.
+While offset printing can be used to print books for the author’s own sales from their website or distribution via conferences and book fairs, books can be ordered as needed from either KDP or IngramSpark.
 All that to say that the publishing stage involves the author opening up accounts with the POD companies, setting up the titles, uploading the files, obtaining proofs, and setting up the Amazon page and e-commerce on the author website.
 Which brings us to…

 Market: Telling the public about your book and where to get it.
-In 2018, this means having a presence on the Internet.
+This means having a presence on the Internet.
 Social media, author websites, reviews, blogs, video trailers…the possibilities are limited only by the author’s imagination (and budget).

 What It Costs to Self-Publish